Projects, Units & Initiatives

 Consumer Law Project

-The Consumer Law Unit (CLP) provides representation in various administrative and judicial forums, legal assistance and legal advocacy to the community, and legal education and support to peers throughout the Civil Practice, The Legal Aid Society, and New York City.
+The Consumer Law Project (CLP) provides representation in various administrative and judicial forums, legal assistance and legal advocacy to the community, and legal education and support to peers throughout the Civil Practice, The Legal Aid Society, and New York City.
 We engage in legislative and systemic advocacy to protect and define the rights of low-income New Yorkers in matters of consumer law and provides education to clients who are vulnerable to the abusive practices of unscrupulous lenders and creditors, handling issues such as access to financial services, debt collection, debt settlement company abuses, credit fraud, auto loans, medical debt, student loans, bankruptcies, and landlords harassing former tenants

 Recently, the Broken Lease Project assisted a low-income, elderly immigrant couple—Mr. T and Ms. T—with issues following their tenancy in a rent-stabilized apartment building in Queens.
 The couple had moved into the apartment in February 2012 and had made numerous oral complaints regarding the lack of heating in the apartment and its impact on Ms. T’s health.